This article is part of the Ultimate Guide to Knee Pain Relief.

 When should I see a doctor for my knee pain?

-In the absence of trauma/injury or swelling of the knee if the pain does not reside after a few days and your activity is affected then make an appointment to be seen.
+In the absence of trauma/injury or swelling of the knee if the pain does not reside after a few days and your activity is affected then schedule online to be seen.
 After a week if you have no improvement then you should be seen.

 Are there any home remedies to treat knee pain?